tmcgilchrist/slide_machine/README.markdown

 #### TODO
 ##### Integrate Riak - retrieve slide contents from riak backend.

-- store data in external riak process.
-- load riak configuration from config file.
-- configure some sort of load balancing

 * look at how to bundle a markdown parser in a library or application?

-* integrate Riak single node into application?
 * integration tests for OTP applications?
 Need something!
-* how can I compile and reload resources without killing erl?
 * need way of packaging javascript
 * start with modeling a basic slide and presenting it using backbone.js and html.